kubeshop/testkube/docs/docs/guides/cicd/gitops/argocd.md

 # Gitops Testing with ArgoCD

-The following is a step-by-step walkthrough to get this in place for the automated application deployment and execution of Postman collections in a local Minikube cluster to test.
+The following is a step-by-step walkthrough to test the automated application deployment and execution of Postman collections in a local Minikube cluster.

 Let’s start with setting things up for our GitOps-powered testing machine!

 ## Tutorial

-### 1. Make sure you have Testkube installed in your cluster
+### 1. Make sure you have Testkube installed in your cluster.

-If you haven't installed Testkube in your cluster yet, check the [Getting Started guide](../../../getting-started/index.md) for a walkthrough on installing Testkube.
+If you haven't installed Testkube in your cluster yet, visit the [Getting Started guide](../../../getting-started/index.md) for a walkthrough on installing Testkube.

-### 2. Install ArgoCD
+### 2. Install ArgoCD.

 Follow the [ArgoCD Installation Guide](https://argo-cd.readthedocs.io/en/stable/getting_started/).

 Note: For step 3 in the guide, “Access The Argo CD API Server”, choose the “Port Forwarding” method, as that is the easiest way to connect to it with a Minikube cluster.

-### 3. Install Testkube
+### 3. Install Testkube.

 Follow the installation guide for Testkube [here](https://docs.testkube.io/getting-started/overview).
 Make sure to install the CLI client and the components in your cluster.

 ### 4. Install a “Hello Kubernetes!” application in your cluster.

-We will create a YAML file for a simple “Hello Kubernetes” application that we will then create our integration tests against.
+We will create a YAML file for a simple “Hello Kubernetes” application that we will create our integration tests against.

 Create the following Deployment file: